aliceclements/Digital-Futures-Capstone---An-Analysis-of-conspiracy-theories-across-Twitter-relating-to-COVID-19/README.md

-# Using Natural Language Processing to analyse the dissemination of conspiracy theories relating to COVID-19 on Twitter (24th July - 30th August 2020)
+# Analysing the dissemination of conspiracy theories relating to COVID-19 on Twitter (24th July - 30th August 2020)

 Aim: Use NLP to scrape Twitter data in order to analyse conspiracy theories on the platform.
 Following the outbreak of COVID there has been a notable increase in the proliferation of medical disinformation and conspiracy theories, with speculations gaining significant traction on social media platforms.
 It is important to counter false information with clear, high-quality evidence, which is what I am hoping to establish in this project.